 They are easy together.
 They have grown as close as blood family over the many years of knowing.
 They are silent often, contentedly sharing each others’ thoughts.
 They read, listen to music, walk for miles across the wild countryside, laugh at the same things.
 They eat and drink well.
 Expensively and healthily.
 He writes.
 She designs.

 She is tall, elegant, slim, intelligent, shy and blonde.
-He is taller, silver, long-limbed, distinctive, creative, with friendly but sometimes piercing eyes.
+He is taller, long-limbed, distinctive, creative, with friendly but sometimes piercing eyes.
 They are a well matched couple.

 But they never, ever fuck.